Answering or Ending Calls

 Muting, Joining, and Other Call Management

 While in the usual view you get when you make a phone call, you have a numeric keypad taking up much of the screen.
-Above it is the number (or name, if it's in your contacts) you've called and the time the call has lasted.
+Above it is the number (or name, if it's in your contacts) you've called and the duration.
 Below it are buttons to end the call and hide the keypad.
 The latter button is how you bring up all the other calling options available.
 Double tap it while a call is in progress, and you should see your keypad replaced by several buttons--mute, add call, and more.
 All of these are very self explanatory; the thing I wanted to show you is how to reveal them.
 Should you need it again, there is a "Show Keypad" button in the bottom right of the screen which will bring your numeric keypad back.
+If you do nothing with the screen while the keypad is hidden, it will return on its own after a while.